 As we get closer to the glacier, huge chunks of ice start to float past the ship.
 The biggest probably the size of a 4 by 4 vehicle.
 This is re-assuring as I really don’t want to end up in a Titanic scenario.

-Around 9.30, the ship slows down its advance as we part through what I can only describe as icy slush.
+0930: The ship slows down its advance as we part through what I can only describe as icy slush.

 We head down to the bow of the ship, aiming to be as close to the glacier as possible.
 From here, the glacier is a sight to behold, as it gets larger and larger by the minute.
-Its that icy white-blue colour, just like you see on TV.
+It is that icy white-blue colour, just like you see on TV.
 There are streaks of black and brown running through – this is rock debris.

 I could watch it forever.

 It takes about 400 years for ice to traverse the length of the glacier, meaning that the ice that we are seeing at the face of the glacier is about 400 years old.
 Ice calves off due to the glacier (which is freshwater) being eroded by the salty water of the sea.
-Where the glacier meets the bay, most of the ice is below the waterline, and newly calved icebergs can shoot up suddenly, so any vessels must keep their distance from the edge of the glacier.
+Where the glacier meets the bay, most of the ice is below the waterline, and newly calved icebergs can shoot up suddenly, so all vessels must keep their distance from the edge of the glacier.

 Up until now, only those at the very front of the ship are getting the best views.
-The captain starts to turn the ship, so that the starboard side gets a good view of the glacier.
+The Captain starts to turn the ship, so that the starboard side gets a good view of the glacier.
 Our cabin is on starboard, so we rush back to the room.
 Our run is rewarded with an even better view of the glacier.